The-Curious-Kartik/Cybersecurity/README.md

 I have gone through more than half of the roadmap while understanding and connecting it to real world and simulating everything in mind
 Here's my progress
 https://roadmap.sh/cyber-security?s=680f31cdfe43d1abf20b6020

+# My curiousity
+  I was curious about some things like how data travels across the world ,how system converts our audio to 0s and 1s ,and some more things
+  Now these things that felt magical is somewhat making sense but still ,it feels magical.